roryharder/roryharder.github.io/index.md

 # Research

-I am giving a talk on joint attention at the Pacific APA in early April 2021.

 I have several papers under review, and some in preparation on the topics of demonstratives and theory of mind.

 # Teaching